cspace-deployment/Tools/datasources/utilities/README.md

-## Solr4 helpers for UCB CSpace webapps
+## Solr8 helpers for UCB CSpace webapps

 Tools (mainly shell scripts) to:

-* deploy solr4 on Unix-like systems (Mac, Linux, perhaps even Unix).
+* deploy solr8 on Unix-like systems (Mac, Linux, perhaps even Unix).
-* load the existing UCB solr datastores into the solr4 deployment.
+* load the existing UCB solr datastores into the solr8 deployment.
 * start and stop the solr service.

 Currently there are 7 tools, some mature, but mostly unripe, raw, and needy:

-* configureMultiCoreSolr.sh -- installs and configures the "standard" multicore configuration
 * scp4solr.sh -- attempts to scp (copy via ssh) the available nightly solr extracts
 * curl4solr.sh --  attempts to cURL the available nightly solr public extracts from the Production server
+* make_curls.sh -- script to extract the latest cURL commands to do the POSTing to Solr. creates allcurls.sh
-* startSolr.sh -- starts Solr4 from the command line and puts it in the background.
+* startSolr.sh -- starts Solr8 from the command line and puts it in the background.
 Useful only for development.
-* allcurls.sh -- clears out and refreshes all UCB solr cores (provide you have the input files!)
+* allcurls.sh -- (EXAMPLE ONLY!) clears out and refreshes all UCB solr cores (provide you have the input files!)
 * checkstatus.sh -- *on UCB managed servers only* this script checks the ETL logs and counts records in all the solr cores
-* countSolr4.sh -- if your Solr4 server is running, this script will count the records in the UCB cores
+* countSolr8.sh -- if your Solr8 server is running, this script will count the records in the UCB cores

+(* configureMultiCoreSolr.sh.defunct -- (DEFUNCT!) installs and configures the "standard" multicore configuration)

 #### Suggestions for "local installs"